pikesley/uncle-clive/README.md

 ###Notes

-See also the `examples/png.rb` script for an example of generating PNG images from the JSON content.
+See also the [`examples/png.rb`](https://github.com/pikesley/uncle-clive/blob/master/examples/png.rb) script for an example of using the excellent [chunky_png](https://github.com/wvanbergen/chunky_png) library to generate PNG images from the JSON content.

 ###Roadmap